a11smiles/devnexus-2017-typescript-breakout/step 5/README.md

 ## Move JSON Data to External File
 In the `step 5/app/data/books.js` file you will find the `booksData` array.

-  1. Copy the _contents_ of the array (e.g. everything between the square brackets, including the brackets) to a new file, `step 5/app/data/json/data.json`.
+  1. Copy the _contents_ of the array (e.g. everything between the square brackets, **including the brackets**) to a new file, `step 5/app/data/json/data.json`.
   2. Inside the JSON file, replace all single quotes (for properties and values) with double quotes.
   3. Additionally, replace all `new Date()` instances with simply the date inside of the instantiation (i.e. `new Date('2015-08-20')` should be replaced with `"2015-08-20"`).
   4. Finally, remove the `booksData` array from the `step 5/app/data/books.js` file.

 ## Create an Interface
 I won't go into the details about interfaces in TypeScript, but suffice it to say, while they are not transpiled to actual JavaScript, they are an essential part of the language.
-We need to create an interface for our data layer, include the book model.
+We need to create an interface for our data layer, including the book model.

 In the `step 5/app/data` folder, create a subfolder called `interfaces`.
 Inside this folder, create a new file named `books.ts`.
 In this file, place the following code:
 ```